evansbenj/2024_BIO722/1_Lecture_1.md

 ## Set up a directory on scratch and make symbolic links

-Please login to info and navigate to the scratch directory as follows:
+Please login to info, connect to info115 (rsh info115) and navigate to the scratch directory as follows:

-`cd /1/scratch/`
+`cd /2/scratch/`

 And make a directory for yourself

 `mkdir XXXX`, where `XXX` is your username.

-Next, please switch to that directory (`cd XXX`) and make a symbolic link to the subsetted data (`ln -s /1/scratch/monkey_data2/forward_subset.fastq`) and to the full dataset (`ln -s ln -s /1/scratch/monkey_data2/forward.fastq`)
+Next, please switch to that directory (`cd XXX`) and make a symbolic link to a subsetted dataset (`ln -s /1/scratch/monkey_data2/forward_subset.fastq`) and to the full dataset (`ln -s /1/scratch/monkey_data2/forward.fastq`)

 OK, now we have the data set up for us to work with.

 ## Example data
 The data we will be working witb are single end 100 bp reads from one Illumina lane.
 The data are from 9 individuals that were barcoded and multiplexed on this lane (see below for more explanation).
 The path to the complete dataset is:

-`/1/scratch/monkey_data2/forward.fastq`
+Please use the `ls` command to find out how large the full dataset is.

-Please use the `ls` command to find out how large this file is.
+`ls -lh /1/scratch/monkey_data2/forward.fastq`

-As you (hopefully) can see, this is a LARGE file (~32 Gb).
+As you (hopefully) can see, this is a large file (~32 Gb).
 Because the tasks we will perform take a while with this much data, I made a smaller dataset (32Mb) to work with here:

-`/1/scratch/monkey_data2/forward_subset.fastq`
+`ls -lh /1/scratch/monkey_data2/forward_subset.fastq`

 In case you are interested, I made this using the unix `cat` and `awk` commands as follows: